rjmateus/hackweek_2025/README.md

 This will allow users to have canary deployments, and controlled roll-out.

 Pillar definition can be done using different machine caracterists (based on machine_id and grains), and the data can be overwrite at different levels.

-We will be laveraging the top.sls.
+Have a look at the salt/pillar subfolder

+*** Problems ***
+- By using MLM group pillar assignement means we must have a entry on the top.sls file for each store/minion.
+It can make the top SLS grow a lot (2 lines per store) and have one sub-folder (or sls file) per store.
+- Adding a new store means:
+    - Update top.sls file to match the naming convention
+    - Define the store/minion pillar data

+## Naming convention

+All large scale customer have some kind of naming convention to know which machine is where.
+In this example we will use the following naming convention.

 - Assuming naming convention:
-    - US01-S001-T001-N0 - machine deployed
+    - US01-S001-T001-N0 - machine deployed with sle micro 6.1
-    - US01-S001-T002-N0
+    - US01-S001-T002-N0 - sles15sp7
-    - US01-S001-T003-N0
+    - US01-S001-T003-N0 - sles15sp7
-    - US01-S001-T003-N1
+    - US01-S001-T003-N1 - sles15sp7
 where:
     "US01" -> region
     "S001" -> store number